 (The above assumes you’re paying for things with a credit or debit card which allows you to track purchases.
 If you pay for things with cash and you’re using your receipts to manually track your expenses…yikes!
 You’re a brave soul!
 Please keep reading.)

-Related Post: How To Declutter Old Papers
+Related Post: How To Declutter Old Files

 Types of Receipts